zhenlan0426/CompressARC/blog_post/BLOG POST.md

 So how does the network learn to solve the task?
 Let's look at the representations stored in $z$ to find out.

-Since $z$ is a [[#Multitensors|multitensor]], each of the tensors it contains produces an additive contribution to the total KL for $z$.
+Since $z$ is a [multitensor](#multitensors), each of the tensors it contains produces an additive contribution to the total KL for $z$.
 By looking at the per-tensor contributions, we can determine which tensors in $z$ code for information that is used to represent the ARC-AGI task.
-Below is a plot showing the quantity of information stored in each tensor of $z$, ie. the KL contribution used by the [[#Decoding Layer|decoding layer]].
+Below is a plot showing the quantity of information stored in each tensor of $z$, ie. the KL contribution used by the [decoding layer](#decoding-layer).

 ![image](./resources/272f95fa_KL_components.png)
 All the tensors fall to zero information content during training, except for four tensors.
 In some replications of this experiment, we saw one of these four necessary tensors fall to zero information content, and the network typically does not recover the correct solution after that.
 Here we are showing a lucky run where the $(color, direction, channel)$ tensor almost falls but gets picked up 200 steps in, which is right around when the samples from the model begin to show the correct colors in the correct boxes.
-We can look at the average output of the [[#Decoding Layer|decoding layer]] for these tensors to see what information is stored there.
+We can look at the average output of the [decoding layer](#decoding-layer) for these tensors to see what information is stored there.

 ###### (Examples, height, channel) tensor:
 For every example and row, there is a vector of dimension $n\_channels$.
 This forms a dataset of vectors.
 Taking the PCA of these vectors, the top principal component can tell us which examples/row combinations are uniquely identified by the stored information.